-IR35 are rules which apply where an individual works through an intermediary, such as a Personal Services Company (PSC) and they provide their services to an end client.
+IR35 are rules which apply where an individual works through an intermediary, such as a Personal Services Company (PSC), who provide their services to an end client.
 The off-payroll rules which have applied in the public sector since April 2017 are being extended to the private sector from 6 April 2021.

-The rules are intended to ensure that workers, who would have been an employee if they were providing their services directly to the client, pay broadly the same tax and national insurance contributions as employees.
+IR35 is intended to ensure that workers, who would have been an employee if they were providing their services directly to the client, pay broadly the same tax and national insurance contributions as employees.

 It is important to note that the IR35 tests for whether an engagement is inside or outside IR35 remain the same.
 It is the responsibilities that are changing.

 Under the current rules, intermediaries are responsible for assessing IR35 status and for making tax and national insurance deductions.
-From 6 April 2020 the responsibility for assessing IR35 status will move from the intermediary to the end client and the responsibility for making tax and national insurance deductions will move from the intermediary to the fee-payer.
+From 6 April 2021 the responsibility for assessing IR35 status will move from the intermediary to the end client and the responsibility for making tax and national insurance deductions will move from the intermediary to the fee-payer.

-If we are providing temporary recruitment services to our client, then Pure will be the fee-payer however, if the client is engaging directly with the intermediary then they will be the fee-payer and have primary liability.
+For example, where we are providing temporary recruitment services to our client, then Pure will be the fee-payer however, if the client is engaging directly with the intermediary then they will be the fee-payer and have primary liability.

 There will be an exemption from the change in IR35 rules for small companies.
 Public authorities, medium and large organisations will be in scope of the rules.